frostdog1/alpha-better-cw/README.md

-# Alpha-Better Testing on a Small Online E-commerce Website
+# Alpha-Beta Testing on a Small Online E-commerce Website
 MERN stack is used to develop this project.
 The purpose is to learn about customer preferences increasingly liklihood of the user staying on the site for longer.
 I believe an E-commerce website is a fitting backdrop for the a/b testing to take place.

 The website will follow the design of: